smistrydev/test-mock-web-app/README.md

 test-mock-web-app
 =================

 A simple example of a java servlet web-application.
+Read wiki for more details.
 * Code has a Distance converter
 * Exposed the distance via a servlet
 * JUnit test - simple for the distance